geckooooo/absclock/README.md

 ### Notes

-* Time is represented in UTC.
+* Time at the level of days, hours, etc. is represented in UTC.
-* Each time component is a subcomponent of the prior one (immediate left).
-* Values for each time element are in chronological order.
-* Resolution is determined by what temporal elements, if any, are omitted from the far right.
-* Time units greater than the year are based on International Commission on Stratigraphy (ICS) geochronology.
 * Also, other planets and satellites (like Mars, Venus, and the moon) can have their own geological time systems.
 There is currently no universal time system in use that goes back to the Big Bang.
     * That said, there could be Mars, Venus, and moon versions of this clock!
 * Geologic time is still being defined and further changes are expected in the coming years.